-2. Determination of the physical existence of assets.
+2. Determination of the Physical Existence of Assets

-Verification of bank balances and current bank signatures, an actual count of securities owned, and a count of merchandise are procedures that help the audit team determine the physical existence of assets.
-An examination of deeds and tax assessments is another procedure applicable when real property is owned by a nonprofit.
+Verification of bank balances and current bank signatures, an actual count of securities owned and a count of merchandise are procedures that help the audit team determine the physical existence of assets.
+An examination of deeds and tax assessments is another procedure applicable when real property is owned by an NPO.
 Securing appraisals of donated property might be appropriate in the case of unusual donations.
-All of these records - such as monthly bank statements, brokerage statements, deeds and donation forms should be available to the audit team.
+All of these records - such as monthly bank statements, brokerage statements, deeds and donation forms - should be available to the audit team.